Crisandro/simpleChat/README.md

 Users are able to login and message other users in real-time. it uses cookies, so that the user is still logged in after refresh

-this is made for my 4th assessment in a job application.

 ### Features:
 *	Login and account functionality
 *	Contact List